LiveHelperChat/doc/docs/development/webhooks.md

 ## How to setup a continuous hook event?

+General purpose is the same as hooks based events.
+Execute trigger if conditions are valid.
+E.g add an [alert icon](bot/alert-icon.md) to the chat.

+Conditions are checked **only** for `Active`, `Bot`, `Pending` chats.

-First of all there are three conditions you can check before event is executed
+First of all there are three conditions you can check before event is executed.

  * `Visitor message contains` - in this checking last chat message has to be a visitor message
  * `Compare attribute` - you can compare any chat attribute for conditions to be matched